3 minute read

 Note that unstructured data isn’t just something you create as a human; it can also be machine-generated, such as session information when visiting a website.

-This information was (and still is) extremely valuable to organizations as they tried to understand the behavior of people buying products or services online.
+This information was (and still is) extremely valuable to organisations as they tried to understand the behaviour of people buying products or services online.

 A question often came up then:

-“How do you analyze all of this data?”
+“How do you analyse all of this data?”

 The answer was—you don’t.